Adam Tsuei

-Adam Tsuei (崔震東 (Jehn Dung Tsuei); born 26 October 1959) is an entrepreneur, film producer, and director.
-He was the former president of Sony Music Entertainment in the Greater China Region.
-He has made and brought to the music world super idols as Jay Chou, Leehom Wang, F4 and Jolin Tsai, which made him been viewed as one of the most powerful masters behind the scene in entertainment industry.
-In 2011, he successfully marketed the film You Are the Apple of My Eye, a movie featuring a love story within a group of boys and a girl, which made a great hit among all Chinese-speaking countries.
-Decided to dedicating to movie industry, Tsuei founded Amazing Film Studio in 2012 and served as CEO.
-In 2013, by putting effort into producing, marketing and distributing, he presented the film Tiny Times and Tiny Times 2.
-Both of them quickly becomes the hottest topics among mainland China, Taiwan and Hong Kong.
-In 2014, with the same legend combination of Angie Chai and Giddens Ko, he presented Café.
+Adam Tsuei (崔震東 (Jehn Dung Tsuei); born 26 October 1959) is a Taiwanese entrepreneur, film producer, and director.
+He was the former president of Sony Music Entertainment in the Greater China Region and Group Managing Director of BMG Music Entertainment Pan China.
+He introduced and popularized super idols as Jay Chou, Leehom Wang, F4 and Jolin Tsai.

+Between 2011 and 2021, Tsuei served as founding chairman of the Taiwan Association For Virtual and Augmented Reality (TAVAR) and also led Amazing Film Studio as founder and CEO.
+In 2011, with the legendary combination of Angie Chai and Giddens Ko, he successfully brought to market You Are the Apple of My Eye, a romantic comedy that became an overwhelming success in Chinese-speaking countries and communities across the world.
+In 2013, he released the films Tiny Times and Tiny Times 2 and led producing, marketing, and distributing efforts; both editions quickly rose to prominence across mainland China, Taiwan, and Hong Kong.
+In 2014, he introduced Café.
 Waiting.
-Love, a romantic comedy with color of fantasy inside.
-In the future of 2016, as a director and producer, Tsuei is going to present the film “The Tenants Downstairs”, adapted by Giddens Ko’s original novel.
-There will be a film with black humor, fantasy, mystery and thriller in.
-With the experience of being a professional manager in global enterprise for decades, Tsuei is aimed for building a total entertainment company for Greater China, including movie’s production, movie’s promotion, VFX, artist agency, music production and concert production.
+Love, another widely acclaimed romantic comedy.
+In 2016, as a director and producer, Tsuei released “The Tenants Downstairs,” adapted from Giddens Ko’s original novel and featuring a thriller with elements of black humor, fantasy, and mystery.

+In 2024, Tsuei cofounded Wavv, a generative AI music company in San Francisco, CA.